122mm To Inches

 4. Perform the calculation: After setting up the equation correctly, perform the arithmetic to obtain the converted value.

 5. Check the reasonableness of the answer: After completing the calculation, take a moment to assess if the result makes sense in the context of the problem.
-For example, a large value in millimeters should roughly correspond to a smaller value in inches given that an inch is larger than a millimeter.
+As an example, a large value in millimeters should roughly correspond to a smaller value in inches given that an inch is larger than a millimeter.

 Frequently Asked Questions (FAQ)